gesichert-demokratisch/website/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 See the [LICENSE](LICENSE) file for details.

-**Note:** The "Gesichert Demokratisch Münden" logo is not included under this license.
-It was created by Barbara Brübach ([www.fettetypen.de](https://www.fettetypen.de)) and all rights are reserved.
+The ["Gesichert Demokratisch Münden" logo](static/img/logo-1024x1024.png) was created by Barbara Brübach ([www.fettetypen.de](https://www.fettetypen.de)) and all rights are reserved.

+The [Stadtwappen Hann.
+Münden](static/img/stadtwappen-muenden.png) is in the public domain as an official work under § 5 UrhG.
+Its use on this website is for illustrative purposes only.
+There is no organizational or legal connection between "Gesichert Demokratisch Münden" and the City of Hann.
+Münden.